 Person with grey hair looks down at a lung cancer scan in front of their chest.
 The scan shows lungs that look like a toothy monster.

-Scan plus anxiety equals Scanxiety.
-Scanxiety is a very well known word and commonly used in the lung cancer community.
+Scan plus anxiety equals scanxiety.
+Scanxiety is a very well-known word and commonly used in the lung cancer community.
 Most of us have already endured one or more surgeries, chemotherapy treatments, radiation therapy, immunotherapy, and oxygen therapy.
 For most, we get scans every three months.
-For many of us with lung cancer, these scans cause tremendous stress and anxiety, which can wreak havoc on us patients and our caregivers.
-Scanxiety can cause us the inability to sleep, eat, or just function in general.
+For many of us with lung cancer, these scans cause tremendous stress and anxiety, which can wreak havoc on us as patients and our caregivers.
+Scanxiety can leave us unable to sleep, eat, or just function in general.

-I know stress is not good and I try hard to not stress and over the years if I start feeling the Scanxiety coming on I try and redirect.
-Redirecting the Scanxiety feeling by walking, going to the park if the weather permits.
-Having lunch with friends.
-I even went with the granddaughter and we got coloring books and crayons to color.
+I know stress is not good and I try hard not to dwell on it.
+Over the years, if I start feeling the scanxiety coming on, I try to redirect.
+I redirect those feelings by walking or going to the park if the weather permits.
+Having lunch with friends is another way to redirect.
+I even went with my granddaughter to get coloring books and crayons to color.
 Hey, that is really therapeutic too.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The LungCancer.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.